kvebers/PushSwap/README.md

 rb (rotate b): Shift up all elements of stack b by 1.
 The first element becomes the last one.

-rr : ra and rb at the same time.
+rr: ra and rb at the same time.

 rra (reverse rotate a): Shift down all elements of stack a by 1.
 The last element becomes the first one.